Posts in nyc

 8) Eleanor Roosevelt was First Lady during Rockefeller Center’s construction in the 1930s.
 Her My Day column mentioned visits to Rockefeller for post-broadcast nibbles, award ceremonies, and trips to Women’s City Club.

-And here is the back of Atlas facing St. Patrick’s Cathedral.
-Our tour guide said that men who installed Atlas thought, at first, the figure was Jesus Christ.
+Notice the back of Atlas facing St. Patrick’s Cathedral.
+Men who installed Atlas thought, at first, the figure was that of Jesus Christ.

-As we passed a line of people camping out on a Friday to get tickets for Saturday Night Live, I also felt a charge of what it must have been like to be a woman on the show.
+As we passed a line of people camping out on a Friday to get tickets for Saturday Night Live, I wondered what it must have been like to be a woman on the show.
+Such pressure, even now!

 Saturday Night Live fans camping out on a Friday night to get tickets to the show.